 There are different types of scalp infections, but the most common is tinea capitis.
-It is a kind of fungal infection, also called as ringworm of the scalp.
+It is a kind of fungal infection, also called ringworm of the scalp.
 The fungi are the germs that can live on the dead tissue of the hair and spread easily.
-It may affect either parts of the scalp, or all of it.
+It may affect either part of the scalp or all of it.
 Areas that are infected by these fungi often appear bald with small black dots.
 Dandruff can also cause hair loss.

 Hair loss is one of the major and earliest symptoms of iron deficiency in the body.
 Due to a low iron level in the body, the blood does not have sufficient red blood cells to carry oxygen to cells throughout your body, including the hair follicles.
 Due to lack of oxygen, the hair becomes deprived of essential nutrients required for growth and strength.

-Lupus is disease in which your own immune system attacks the healthy callas and cause inflammation.
-As a result of inflammation of scalp, hair loss occurs.
-Hair loss in lupus patients occur while shampooing and brushing of their hair.
+Lupus is a disease in which your own immune system attacks the healthy Callas and cause inflammation.
+As a result of inflammation of the scalp, hair loss occurs.
+Hair loss in lupus patients occurs while shampooing and brushing their hair.
 The hair becomes very dry, coarse and brittle.

 Along with hair loss, the other symptoms of lupus are extreme fatigue, joint pain, swelling, muscle pain, headaches, oral ulcers, photosensitivity and a butterfly-shaped rash across the cheeks and nose.
 Do consult your doctor, timely treatment may help correct hair loss problems.

 A low zinc level in the body is another cause of weakness and breakage of hair that is often overlooked.
 Zinc deficiency can affect the hair on your scalp as well as your eyebrows and eyelashes.